Where to Stay in Florence: Best Areas and Hotels

 In San Marco to the east, you’ll find the National Archaeological Museum and the Piazza Della Santissima Annunciata.
 The Giardina Dell Gherardesca and the neighboring Giardino di Palazzo Caponnii are two lovely landscaped parks over on the Eastern side of the suburb.

-- You want to be close to the central rail station Firenze Santa Maria Novella.
+Stay here if you are traveling on the budget, you want to stay central, but not right in the center, you want to be close to the central rail station Firenze Santa Maria Novella.

-Best Hotels in Florence San Lorenzo
+Best places to stay in San Lorenzo and San Marco:

 Santa Maria Novella is a district of Florence over on the west side of the historic center.
 You will find the city’s central train station here, but the area surrounding the station is a bit down-at-heel and not a very attractive place to stay.
 But this is a large area, and as you head south from the station, the area around the Piazza de Santa Maria Novella is very appealing indeed.
 This part of town also enjoys a long stretch of riverfront.